 We propagate general 2D wavefronts via linear canonical transforms [9], using the decomposition of Pei and Huang [10] to recast a standard ABCD matrix into three, each of which SRW can use to transform the wavefront with work, physical optics.
-We are also developing a Python library for Linear Canonical Transforms which will enable wavefront propagation via more general ABCD matrices [11].
+We are also developing a Python library for Linear Canonical Transforms which will enable wavefront distribution of this work must maintain attribution to the author(s), title of the propagation via more general ABCD matrices [11].